ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Create Ingress Resource for Kubernetes clusters per location

 The Global Load Balancer is now ready to serve requests.
-All health checks should be green.
+All health checks should be passing successfully.
 But there is one last configuration step required on the Kubernetes clusters to correctly reply to requests coming from the Global Load Balancer: you need to define an Ingress resource to handle requests from the GLB domain.

 1. Create an Ingress resource file named **glb-ingress.yaml**
    ```yaml